Food and drink in Birmingham: Peel's Restaurant

 Peel's Restaurant was opened in 2008 by the Hill family.
-On 3 October 2016 they were awarded a Michelin-star and Michelin's Welcome and service award.
-Two weeks prior they won their fourth AA-rosette.
+On 3 October 2016 it was awarded a Michelin-star and Michelin's Welcome and service award.
+Two weeks prior it won its fourth AA-rosette.
+In December 2022 it permanently closed.

 Breweries

 Events

 Fairs and festivals dedicated to food were held in the Bullring during the 18th and 19th centuries though William de Birmingham had gained permission for a three-day-long Ascensiontide fair in 1250 with an additional Michaelmas fair taking place by 1400.
-The most popular fair was the (Michaelmas) Onion Fair which celebrated the harvest of onions.
+The most popular fair was the (Michaelmas) Onion Fair, which celebrated the harvest of onions.
 It was held on the last Thursday of September in front of St. Martin's Church.
 In an article in The Illustrated London News published in October 1872 it was noted that dealers and customers of the fair were mainly "the country folk of Warwickshire with a few tradesmen of the town and some of the work men's wives for the onion gives a palatable relish to a poor man's dinner or supper".
 The sale of onions was accompanied by stalls, sideshows and amusements and special excursion trains were run to the event from all over the area but the sale of onions was separated from the amusements in 1875 with the latter moving to Aston to later become a large funfair.

 The BBC Good Food Show takes place at The National Exhibition Centre and is Britain's biggest and most extensive food event.

 The Colmore Food Festival has been held for 2 days in early July annually since 2011 in Victoria Square.
 It is organised by the Colmore Business District and highlights food and drink establishments in the area, offering members of the public the opportunity to sample food and drink and to attend cookery demonstrations by local chefs, including in the past, Glynn Purnell.

 In recent years, a resurgent interest in local food has led to the growth of farmers markets.
 In line with other UK cities including London and Bristol, street food events have also gained in popularity, leading to national recognition.

 In 2014, Birmingham Independent Food Fair at Millennium Point showcased local food businesses, with restaurants, producers, local brewing and distillery companies represented.